joakimgidlund/sundsvalls-atletklubb-grupp4/ReadMe.md

 1. Maven has to be installed on your machine.
 (See: [Maven homepage](https://maven.apache.org/))

-2. To run the program: open the terminal of your choice and navigate to the root of the project and enter the command:
+2. Open a terminal of your choice and navigate to the root of the project and enter the command:

         ./group4-script.sh

-3. To run the tests: open the terminal of your choice and navigate to the root of the project and enter the command:
+3. To run the tests: open a terminal of your choice and navigate to the root of the project and enter the command:

         ./group4-run-tests.sh